Some Relations on Paratopisms and An Intuitive Interpretation on the Parastrophes of a Latin Square: Introduction

-Sometimes we need to consider the composition of adjugate transformations and isotopic transformations, especially when generating the invariant group of a Latin square in main class transformation.
-It is necessary to change the order of the previous two types of transformations for simplification.
-But in general cases, an adjugate transformation and an isotopic transformation do not commute.
-So we want to find the relations of isotopic transformations and adjugate transformations in composition when their positions are interchanged.
-In other words, for any adjugate transformation $\mathcal{F}_{1}$ and any isotopic transformation $\mathcal{I}_{1}$, how can we find the adjugate transformation $\mathcal{F}_{2}$ and the isotopic transformation $\mathcal{I}_{2}$, s.t., $\mathcal{F}_{1}\circ\mathcal{I}_{1}$ = $\mathcal{I}_{2}\circ\mathcal{F}_{2}$ ?
-The answer will be presented in Sec. \ref{sub:RLT-Prtp}.
+Sometimes we need to consider the composition of an parastrophe transformation and an isotopic transformation, especially when generating the invariant group of a Latin square in the main class transformation.
+It is necessary to exchange the priority order of the these two types of transformations for simplification.
+But in general cases, an parastrophe transformation and an isotopic transformation do not commute.
+So, we need to find the relations between the isotopic transformation and the parastrophe transformation in the composition when their positions are interchanged.
+In other words, for any parastrophe transformation $\mathcal{F}_{1}$ and isotopic transformation $\mathcal{I}_{1}$, how can we find the parastrophe transformation $\mathcal{F}_{2}$ and isotopic transformation $\mathcal{I}_{2}$, s.t., $\mathcal{F}_{1}\circ\mathcal{I}_{1}$ = $\mathcal{I}_{2}\circ\mathcal{F}_{2}$ ?
+The answer will be presented in Sec. \ref{subsec:RLT-Prtp}.